UstadMobile/UstadMobile/README.md

 *  __Step 1: Download and install Android Studio__: If you don't already have the latest version, download from [https://developer.android.com/studio](https://developer.android.com/studio).

-* __Step 2: Make sure that java is on your system path__: If you already have OpenJDK17, you can use that, otherwise you need to download from the Java website or install using your system package manager.
+* __Step 2: Install dependencies__

+Development requirements are:
-Supported JDK Version: JDK17 (only).
-JDK21 not supported yet due to Proguard issues on app-desktop.
+* JDK17 (only): JDK21 not supported yet due to Proguard issues on app-desktop.
+* MediaInfo: MediaInfo is used by the server and desktop version to validate media files and extract metadata
+* VLC: VLC is used on the desktop version (via VLC4J) to play videos.
+* HandBrakeCLI: HandBrake (Command Line Interface) is used by the server and desktop version to compress videos.

 Linux:

+If you already have JDK 17 installed, you can use it.

-Install OpenJDK17, ffmpeg, and mediainfo using the system package manager e.g.
+OpenJDK17, mediainfo, vlc, and handbrake-cli can be installed using the system package manager e.g.

 ```
-sudo apt-get install openjdk-17-jdk ffmpeg mediainfo
+sudo apt-get install openjdk-17-jdk mediainfo vlc handbrake-cli
 ```

 Windows:

+__JDK__
 Download and install Java (JDK17) if not already installed from the Java site [https://www.oracle.com/java/technologies/downloads/#jdk17-windows](https://www.oracle.com/java/technologies/downloads/#jdk17-windows)